 Fares can be paid with the Metro Bus Smart Ride Card, Metro Bus Smart Ride App, Metro Bus Smart Ride Tickets or cash (exact fare recommended, no change available).

-No, tokens will no longer be accepted.
+No, tokens are no longer be accepted.

 No, fareboxes are unable to issue change.
 Exact fare is encouraged.